endigma/holden/docs/deploying.md

 # deployment guide

+## configuration

+configuration is mandatory, be sure to change the values to your setup, the defaults will almost definitely not work (even crash) for you.

 ## baremetal

 clone the repo, build and run. be sure to rename example.toml to config.toml or specify a config file.